CDRT/blog/docs/2023/cert_based_bios_authentication.md

 1. Call the new method to set the setting on the target device
 1. Repeat steps 3 & 4 as needed

 To make the process easier, we have created a LnvBiosCerts PowerShell module and the Lenovo BIOS Cert Tool (LnvBiosCertsInterface.ps1) which provides a GUI interface for working with these functions.
-The current version of this package can be downloaded from [here](https://download.lenovo.com/cdrt/tools/lnvbioscerts-1.0.1.0.zip).
+The current version of this package can be downloaded from [here (LnvBiosCerts_1.0.2.zip)](https://download.lenovo.com/cdrt/tools/LnvBiosCerts_1.0.2.zip).

 ## Getting Started